 By regrowing the celery you got from the grocery store, you can essentially save 50% or more off of your purchases of it!
 You should be able to get at least a few stalks worth of celery out of the stump, if not more!

-Depending on how to regrow it, you might get fresh celery growing for months from that single bunch from the grocery store!
+Depending on the ways you choose how to propagate celery, you might get fresh celery growing for months from that single bunch from the grocery store!

 But first, get the ebook!

 Regrowing Veggies from Scraps ebook gives step-by-step instructions on how to regrow green onions, celery, romaine lettuce, iceberg lettuce, and butter lettuce from just the scraps you’d normally toss!
 Plus it also includes how to grow microgreens!

 All the steps are listed below, but if you want to read it without ads, keep it to reference for later, or print it out, buy a digital copy for only $6 with coupon code READER!

 The small fee helps me keep this site running so I can provide you with more great tips.
 If it’s out of your budget, no worries, you can still get the info you need in the article below.